Waslyl/GalaxiaFN-AutoHost/README.md

 # Fortnite Autohost Emulator

 This program was made for Fortnite players to be able to play the old game with a launcher that can emulate the old game file to the new one

-If a Epic Games employee want to contact me, they can contact me with discord: Waslyl
+If an Epic Games employee want to contact me, they can contact me with discord: Waslyl

 # IMPORTANT
 !!!
 It is needed to add a function on your gameserver to make it crash at the end of the game so the autorestart will notice that to restart the client